Godzilla: King of the Monsters (2019 film): Development

-During the production of the previous film, Godzilla (2014), director Gareth Edwards stated that he didn't want to be "sidetracked by other things" and wanted the film to work on its own with a "definitive ending."
+During the production of the previous film, Godzilla (2014), director Gareth Edwards stated that he did not want to be "sidetracked by other things" and wanted the film to work on its own with a "definitive ending."
 After a successful opening of $103 million internationally, producers Legendary Pictures quickly announced a sequel was in development.
 They elaborated that the goal was to produce a trilogy with Edwards attached to direct.
 At San Diego Comic-Con in July 2014, Legendary confirmed that they had acquired the rights to Rodan, Mothra, and King Ghidorah from Toho Co., Ltd. A short teaser clip showing concept art of all three with the ending tagline "Let them fight" was shown.
 In August 2014, Legendary announced that the sequel would be released on June 8, 2018, and that Max Borenstein (writer of the 2014 film) would return to write the screenplay.

 In April 2015, Aaron Taylor-Johnson stated that he was unsure if he would reprise his role for the sequel and that his return depended on Edwards' decision.
 In October 2015, Legendary announced plans to unite Godzilla and Kong in a film titled Godzilla vs. Kong, then-set for a 2020 release date.
 Legendary is creating a shared cinematic franchise "centered around Monarch" that "brings together Godzilla and ...
 King Kong in an ecosystem of other giant super-species, both classic and new."
-While Legendary will maintain its home at Universal Pictures, it will continue to collaborate with Warner Bros. for the franchise.
+While Legendary would maintain its home at Universal Pictures, it would continue to collaborate with Warner Bros. for the franchise.
 In May 2016, Warner Bros. announced that Godzilla 2 had been pushed back from its original June 8, 2018 release date to March 22, 2019, and shortly afterward, that Edwards had left the sequel to work on smaller-scale projects.
 Edwards also felt that Legendary "needed to get on with things" instead of waiting for him to finish work on Rogue One, but expressed his hope to work on Godzilla again one day.